aws-samples/serverless-patterns/kinesis-lambda/README.md

 * Note the outputs from the SAM deployment process.
 These contain the resource names and ARNs.

-## How it works

-Explain how the service interaction works.

 ## Testing

 Use the Amazon Kinesis Data Generator for testing.
 The easiest way to use this tool is to use the [hosted generator](https://awslabs.github.io/amazon-kinesis-data-generator/web/producer.html) and follow the [setup instructions](https://awslabs.github.io/amazon-kinesis-data-generator/web/help.html).